The Telephone $k$-Multicast Problem: The undirected case

 \section{The undirected case}

 In this section, we provide our $\tilde O(t^{1/3})$-approximation algorithm for the Minimum Time Telephone $k$-multicast problem on undirected graphs with $t$ terminals, proving Theorem~\ref{t2}.

-\subparagraph{Preliminaries.} We assume (for convenience) that the root $r$ is a non-leaf node in $T^*$.
-Recall that we assume that all terminals have degree $1$.
-We can now assume that after rooting $T^*$ at $r$, the set of leaves in $T^*$ and the set of terminals in $T^*$ is the same set.
-Also recall that the height of the tree $T^*$ rooted at $r$ is at most $D^*$, since the diameter of $T^*$ is at most $D^*$.
+\paragraph{Preliminaries} Recall that we assume that all terminals have degree $1$.
+Hence, after rooting $T^*$ at $r$, the set of (non-root) leaves in $T^*$ and the set of terminals in $T^*$ is the same set.
+Also recall that the height of the tree $T^*$ rooted at $r$ is $D^*$.

-\subparagraph{Algorithm outline.} The idea in the undirected case is that if a low-poise tree covering many terminals is found, then we need only cover \emph{any} node in that tree in order to cover all of those terminals with low poise (as opposed to the directed case where we would have to cover the \emph{root} of that tree).
+\paragraph{Algorithm outline} The idea in the undirected case is that if a low-poise tree covering many terminals is found, then we need only cover \emph{any} node in that tree in order to cover all of those terminals with low poise (as opposed to the directed case where we would have to cover the \emph{root} of that tree).
 Essentially, we may contract the tree and treat the contracted node as containing many terminals.

-Specifically, we will maintain a set $R$ of nodes we have covered with low poise (by contracting, we can think of this simply as the root $r$).
+Specifically, we will maintain a set $R$ of nodes we have covered with low poise via edges $E(R)$ (by contracting $E(R)$, we can think of this simply as the root $r$).
 We first partition the remaining graph $C = V \setminus R$ as before by greedily finding small trees.